The best video hosting providers

 • Weaknesses:

-• Complexity: Kaltura can be complex to set up and maintain, particularly on-premise; UI/UX is sometimes less user-friendly than pure SaaS solutions
+• Complexity: Kaltura can be complex to set up and maintain, particularly on-premises; UI/UX is sometimes less user-friendly than pure SaaS solutions

-• Costs can be high depending on usage (cloud license and any effort required for customer adjustments)
+• Costs may be high depending on usage, including cloud licensing and any additional expenses for customizations.

 DaCast